Conquest of the Khanate of Sibir: Occupation

 Over the next several months various native chieftains offered their submission.
 Ermak, perhaps unexpectedly, found himself the ruler of a Khanate and sent Ivan Koltso, 50 men, and 5,200 furs to Moscow to announce his conquest.
 Meanwhile, the Ostyaks and Voguls had been raiding the Perm territories.
 Ivan the Terrible thought that Ermak had provoked that and sent an angry letter to the Stroganovs that demanded Ermak's recall to protect Perm.
 A few days later, Ermak's envoys reached Moscow.
 The Tsar immediately changed his mind and promised to send a Voyevoda and troops.
 He sent Ermak gifts, including the famous suit of armor.

 The Cossacks sent out raiding parties to collect Yasak.
 Bogdan Bryazga went north down the Irtysh as far as its junction with the Ob.
 Ermak explored the Tavda.

 Kuchum's whereabouts at the time is uncertain.
 His nephew, Mamet-Kul, attacked the Russians several times, but was captured on the Vagai River and sent to Moscow, where he later had an honorable career under the name Sibirsky.
 Seid Akhmat, Kuchum's Taibugid rival, returned to the area and gained some supporters.
 'The Karacha' (one of Kuchum's former officials) sent a request to Ermak for help in fighting the steppe nomads.
 When the forty Cossacks under Ivan Koltso arrived, they were murdered.
 A punitive expedition was defeated, which seems to have set off a general uprising and it became unsafe to leave the fort at Sibir.
 About this time (November 1584) 500 reinforcements, including Streltsy, arrived from Russia.
 Food was inadequate and there were many deaths over the winter.
 In March the Karacha besieged Sibir.
 Two months later, it was broken by a sortie (Naumov has the sortie in March).

 In August 1585, Ermak heard that a caravan was arriving from the south and that Kuchum was waiting to plunder it.
 He went up the Irtysh to capture either the caravan or Kuchum but found that there was no caravan.
 Returning, he camped at the mouth of the Vagai River about 25 miles upstream from Tobolsk.
 The night was stormy and the watch inadequate.
 Kuchum's men attacked and most of the Russians were killed in their sleep.
 The story, which may be true, is that Ermak tried to flee to a river boat and was drowned by the weight of the armor that the Tsar had sent him.

 Abandonment of Sabir

 Command passed to Ivan Glukhov.
 With only 150 surviving men, he thought it was impossible to hold out and so he sailed down the Irtysh and Ob and crossed into Russia over the northern Urals.
-Ali, Kuchum's son, reoccupied the town.but was driven out by Seid Akhmat (Naumov calls him Seidiak).
+Ali, Kuchum's son, reoccupied the town but was driven out by Seid Akhmat (referred to as "Seidiak" by Naumov).

 Reinforcements under Mansurov arrived but were not strong enough to do anything.
 They wintered somewhere on the Ob and crossed the Urals the following spring, in 1586 (Naumov has Glukhov and Mansurov meeting and returning to Russia together).